Geeks in Phoenix

 Check your drive for errors in Windows 10

 Once you are done with a checkdisk, go ahead and rerun the Windows Update troubleshooter.
 First, run the repair troubleshooter and try checking for updates.
 If it doesn't fix it, run the reset troubleshooter.
-If Windows Update still won't work, then it is time to check to system files.
+If Windows Update still won't work, then it is time to check system files.

 Check system files